10 mistakes every barbecuer makes (and how to avoid them!)

 Mistake 7: Not soaking skewers

 It’s not a barbecue without kebabs!
 Putting meat, veggies and everything in between on a skewer stick is a barbecuing favourite.
-However, unsoaked skewers can mean that the wood can burn before the food is cooked – nightmare!
+However, with unsoaked skewers, the wood can burn before the food is cooked – nightmare!

 Living in Britain, we don’t usually get much time to prepare for a summer’s day barbecue.
 If you can, check the weather and plan ahead and soak your skewer sticks in water the night before.
 If it’s a last-minute garden dash, soak them for at least 30-60 minutes.
 The end result will be worth it!